RightToAskOrg/bulletin-board/README.md

 * Leaves.
 Each entry on the bulletin board is a leaf.
 Hash is of `0|timestamp|entry`
 * Branches.
 Each branch contains a left and right node, which may be a branch or a leaf.
   Everything on the left side of a branch precedes chronologically everything on the right side of a branch.
-Both sides of a branch will be perfect binary trees of the same depth.
+Both sides of a branch will be perfect balanced binary trees of the same depth.
 Each leaf and branch will have a maximum of 1 parent.
 Hash is of `1|left|right`
 * Published roots.
 When a publication is done, a published root node is created which contains the hash of the prior published root, if any, and all the currently parentless leaves and branches, of which there will be O(log N) where N is the number of leaves.
   Hash is of `2|timestamp|prior|elements concatenated`

-See hash_history.rs for precise description of the hash definitions.
+See comments in `hash_history.rs` for precise description of the hash definitions.

 Each time an entry is added, a new leaf is created.
 This is appended to a pending list of trees.
 (a leaf is considered a tree of depth 0).